NUS-IDS/ems_mentalhealth/annotation_tasks/README.md

 The annotator has a verified account and has a masters degree in Clincial Psychology.
 She was paid USD 50 for annotating the set of 22 questions in our dataset.
 <br>
-<b> AMT workers</b> These workers were chosen based on a qualification test based on EMS labels.
+<b>Evaluation 2</b> AMT workers were chosen based on a qualification test based on EMS labels.
 Only annotators who scored at least
 80\% of the ten MH questions correctly, based on the schema definitions were able to rate the responses.

 They were paid USD 0.5-0.7 per assignment for providing the ratings along the four dimensions above (as well as how personal the response sounds).